What is famine? Causes and effects and how to stop it

 • Israel’s tightening of the siege on Gaza and systematic denial of humanitarian access to and within the Gaza Strip continues to impede the safe and equitable delivery of lifesaving humanitarian assistance.

-• Aid workers in Gaza are being killed and are unable to safely deliver humanitarian aid, increasing the risk of famine.
+• Aid workers in Gaza are being killed and are unable to safely deliver humanitarian aid.

 Political scientist Alex de Waal calls famine a political scandal, a “catastrophic breakdown in government capacity or willingness to do what [is] known to be necessary to prevent famine.”
 When governments fail to prevent or end conflict—or help families prevent food shortages brought on by any reason—they fail their own people.